 I stood back up and walked over to the napkin I had thrown on the ground.
 I enjoyed watching the red light disappear as I threw the litter in the can.
 While the kid’s eyes were still on me, I pulled out the Pokémon wrapper I had snatched from Sam’s blanket.
 The kid’s eyes widened in shock.
 Next moment, her eyes followed the lazy way the wrapper fell into the trash, when I let it drop from my hand.
 For a split second I thought she was going to bolt.
 Instead, she ran straight for my TransPod, yelling “Shotgun!”

 Even though I still had a story to write and get on the feeds (in my business: time is money), I wanted to get this girl something to eat.
 The algorithm, I’d written to steal Brian’s BurgerKing story, had narrowed my search parameters down to a city block on the mid levels of St. Louis.
 The block was thirteen stories high and not in any kind of standard shape.
 It looked like it had grown up around a few profitable businesses, but most of the fronts on the block were vacant now.
 I found a place to park and we began searching on foot.
 I joked that I felt like Velma and the kid responded with a pretty good Scooby Doo impression.
-Her imitation was helped by the fact that she ate food from every dispenser we passed.
+Her imitation was helped by the fact that she ate food from every dispenser we passed too.

 We had only been searching for less than an hour when the kid commented, “Feels like I’m in a Harry Potter movie.”
 She was scrolling through the menu of a CinnaBon.

 “Look at this beverage menu.”
 She said as she waved me over.
 “ButterBeer?
-The last place: I thought I saw a chocolate frog on the desert menu.
+The last place: I thought I saw a chocolate frog on the dessert menu.
 And before that it was treacle fudge at the ice cream dispenser.
 Yuck!”

 I used my DataLink to pull up the online menus for these places on the DataNet, but I couldn’t find a single item she just named.
 However, when we trekked to a couple more places on foot, and used the pad in person, every restaurant on the block had at least one Harry Potter type of food.